gokhandiker/ShoppingSample/README.md

-# Vitrinova sample project for one page
+# Shopping sample project for one page
 > This project for a interview but API link doesn't work but you can examine layouts and codes.